MarimoElectronics/Yonaguni-docs/README.md

 ### **Power Supply**
 #### **USB Type-C (CN14)**
   In order to operate Yonaguni, a USB PD AC adapter capable of 9V/3A (≥27W) is required.
-  When using USB PD as a power source, short J14.
+  When using USB PD as a power source, J14 is always short.
-  If supplying power directly, connect a 9V power supply to pin 2 of J14 and GND to pin 3 of J11.

   When power is supplied, the amber LED (D15) lights up.

 #### **USB PD IC I2C Port (J10)**
+  To program USB PD IC(STUSB4500), use this I2C Port.
+  However, Yonaguni users typically do not program the STUSB4500.
 | Pin No | Type | Mnemonic | Note |
 ----|----|----|----
 | 1 | In | PD_SCL | I2C SCL |